 To recap, there are both good and bad types of bacteria that live in our bodies and on our skin, and we ultimately want a healthy, diverse balance in order to achieve a stable microbiome and defend against pathogens.
 Speaking of which: While certain forms of bacteria—such as staph—can lead to dangerous diseases and worsen eczema symptoms when there’s an overgrowth, you also have good guys like Staph epidermidis and Roseomonas mucosa, which have both shown to be beneficial for the skin.

 At the end of the day, while we still have so much to learn about the skin microbiome, there’s no denying how exciting it is that it’s helped us learn how to better treat skin conditions such as eczema, rosacea, and acne.

 At Gladskin, we believe that better science means better skin.
 Gladskin’s patented ingredient, Staphefekt™, mimics nature’s natural defenses to safely restore bacterial balance to your skin microbiome.
-Staphefekt™ is an enzyme that defends against problem-causing bacteria and creates a healthy environment for good bacteria to thrive.
+Staphefekt™ is an enzyme that defends against S.aureus, a bacteria present in some of the most prevalent skin diseases.
 Learn more about the technology behind Gladskin here: https://www.gladskin.com/pages/technology

 Note: Staphefekt™ is only available in Gladskin’s active line of products.